hainp/espada/docs/How_It_Works.md

   - User can change its working dir anytime just by `cd` or `chdir` or `change_dir` or `!cd`.

+### Session management

+The following information will be saved and loaded after each time Espada is closed and opened again.

+* Opened files/buffers
+* Current windows and their geometry

+The `closeEvent` in `MainWindow` takes care of closing work, and `load_session` in `MainApplication` takes care of the opening work.
+User may directly call `load_session` and `save_session` to achieve the same result.

 ### Purposes & design philisophy

 * *Espada* itself is a full-feature Ruby environment, designed specifically for *text processing* and *shell interacting*, so **\[DISCUSS\]** all convenient functions (`create_dir`, `save`, ...) are in global model (`Kernel`).